ANSHURAJ11/LAMMPSatOU/README.md

    - [SLURM](https://slurm.schedmd.com/quickstart.html)
    - [SLURM at OU](https://www.ou.edu/oscer/support/running_jobs_schooner)

-Your \$HOME directory has a data quota of 20 GB.
+Usually, your \$HOME directory has a data quota of 20 GB.
+But each cm3atou group member has a larger quota of 30 GB.
 To check how much space you have taken, execute the following command in \$HOME:

 	du -sh